 We also recently managed a claim with a plastered ceiling which looked perfectly fine on the surface.
 However, once our surveyor cut into the damaged ceiling, he could see an old Artex ceiling hiding beneath.
 Again, we tested the area and it did contain asbestos and the insurer paid to safely remove the whole ceiling.

-IC Assist provide a complete solution to your Artex Ceiling repairs, including asbestos sampling, testing and removal.
+A complete solution to your Artex ceiling repairs – including asbestos sampling, testing and removal.

 IC Assist can help with more than just Artex repairs and re-decoration.
 We also provide a professional sampling, testing and removal service.
-So, if we identify any building material that may potential contain asbestos, we will advise your insurer.
+So, if we identify building material that may potential contain asbestos, we’ll advise your insurer.

 As soon as your insurer gives us authorisation, we will wet a section of the Artex and carefully scrape off a sample.
 We will then seal the section to prevent any loose Artex falling down and take it to an independent laboratory for testing.
 If they find Chrysotile in the sample, our accredited contractors will safely remove it.
 They will lay protective sheeting, seal of the working area and then thoroughly clean the room.

 In order to ensure that the room is safe for re-occupation, IC Assist will also instruct an independent firm to carry out an air test.
 This will ensure that the air is clean and safe in accordance with the Health and Safety Executive guidelines.